Out-of-State and International Volunteers at W.O.L.F.

 Volunteers must be available to volunteer for a minimum of 4 weeks, volunteering at W.O.L.F. at least 4 days a week.
 All visits must be scheduled in advance.
 A typical work session at the Sanctuary runs about 6-8 hours per day.

-Volunteers and work groups may not smoke on W.O.L.F. property.
+Volunteers and work groups may not smoke, vape or chew on W.O.L.F. property.

 Volunteers must take the training course and pay annual membership dues to be considered active members in good standing and be allowed access to the facility.